NCAS-CMS/cfdm/docs/source/tutorial.rst

 * set the output netCDF format (all netCDF3 and netCDF4 formats are possible);

-* set netCDF global attributes;
+* specify which field construct properties should become netCDF data variable attributes and which should become netCDF global attributes;

-* specify which field construct properties should become netCDF data variable attributes and which should, if possible, become netCDF global attributes;
+* set extra netCDF global attributes;

 * create :ref:`external variables <External-variables>` in an external file;